parthian-sterlet/sitega/README.md

 Current SiteGA version represented the algorithm of previous version (2007) adopted for de novo search in ChIP-seq dataset, i.e. the alignment of binding sites is not required

 # Source code
-Folder src contains five files with sitega source codes, c++ language

-monte0dg.cpp prepare parameter file to train a model (andy02.cpp) or perform the bootsrap cross validation test (andy0bsn2.cpp) command line arguments:
-1int reg -2file seq  -3file out
+Folder src contains five files with sitega source codes in c++ language, they respect to separate modeules of pipeline analysis: monte0dg.cpp prepare parameter file to train a model (andy02.cpp) or perform the bootsrap cross validation test (andy0bsn2.cpp) andy02.cpp trains a model with a given train ChIP-seq dataset (peaks) andy0bsn2.cpp performs the bootsrap cross validation test to estimate the performance of a model with a given train ChIP-seq dataset andy1_mat.cpp scans a fasta file with DNA sequences with a given model sitega_thr_dist_mat.cpp creates table of thresholds for the scaner (andy1_mat.cpp) based on score distribution for a background dataset

+# How to run separate modules
+command line arguments below described for each module

+monte0dg.cpp (preparation step to train a model):
 1int reg = length of region (default value 6)
 2file seq = peaks (fasta file)
 3file out = output file = parameter file from monte0dg.cpp

-andy02.cpp trains a model with a given train ChIP-seq dataset (peaks) command line arguments:
-1char file_cor 2int motif_len 3int size_start 4int size_end 5int size_dif
+andy02.cpp (train a model):
 1char file_cor = parameter file from monte0dg.cpp
 2int motif_len = length of motif (integer value above 30 is recommended, default value 30)
 3int size_start = start value for the number of locally positioned dinucleotides (default value 10) 4int size_end = end value for the number of locally positioned dinucleotides (default value 90) 5int size_dif = variation value for the number of locally positioned dinucleotides (default value 10)

-andy0bsn2.cpp performs the bootsrap cross validation test to estimate the performance of a model with a given train ChIP-seq dataset command line arguments:
-1char file_cor 2int motif_len 3int size_start 4int size_end 5int size_dif 6double ratio_cnt_of_all 7int num_iterations
+andy0bsn2.cpp (performace estimation by cross-validation):
 1char file_cor = parameter file from monte0dg.cpp
 2int motif_len = length of motif (integer value above 30 is recommended, default value 30)
 3int size_start = start value for the number of locally positioned dinucleotides (default value 10)